CommandsInfo/commandsinfo.github.io/README.md

 # commands
-A page showing commands for a stream a friend of mine moderates
+A page showing commands for a stream